Part 1 – Save time and be more productive at work with Copilot for Microsoft 365

 There is a lot more to LLMs but to simplify, so this post is in a no way a deep dive into LLMs.
 Here are a few points about LLMs.

 Large language models (LLMs) represent a class of artificial intelligence models that specialise in understanding and generating human like text.
-In the context of Copilot for Microsoft 365, LLMs are the engine that drives Copilot for Microsoft 365’s capabilities.
+In the context of Microsoft 365 Copilot, LLMs are the engine that drives Microsoft 365 Copilot capabilities.
 You may have heard/read about the company OpenAI who developed the popular ChatGPT service.
 Microsoft have invested billions of dollars into OpenAI and the LLMs they develop.
 The ChatGPT models are utilised by Microsoft, however, Microsoft privately hosts these models on the Microsoft’s Azure OpenAI Service, so your company data is not shared with OpenAI.
 Microsoft aims to push the boundaries of AI research and development.
 By partnering with OpenAI, they can leverage cutting edge AI technologies and innovations.
 This collaboration is seen as a way to accelerate AI breakthroughs and ensure these benefits are broadly shared with the world.

 A few points about LLMs below.